 The coin is expected to be released in early 2018.
 Currently, the reverse design or national side that depicts the Estonian crest has not yet been finalised.

-Please visit the e-shop of the Bank of Estonia’s website for more information on this and other coins issued by the bank. ❑
+Please visit the website of the Bank of Estonia for more information on this and other coins issued by the bank. ❑